 Criticism and Methods in the History of Art and Visual Culture

-This module looks at the historiography, methods and theoretical underpinning of contemporary practices of artistic and visual analysis.
+This module looks deeply at the historiography, methods and theoretical underpinning of contemporary practices of artistic and visual analysis.
 Based on close reading of key scholarly texts, you will engage with traditional art historical methods as well as more recent approaches to the study of art and visual culture.
-You will be asked to consider the relevance of these methods to a range of examples, including the potential topics for your final Masters thesis.
+You will be asked to consider the relevance of these methods to a range of examples, including the potential topics of their own developing ideas for your final thesis.

 Aesthetics and the Philosophy of Art

-This module considers subjects such as: art and the nature of aesthetic experience; beauty, ugliness and the sublime; symbolism and allegory; the aesthetics of modernism.
-At its core is an introduction to the German aesthetic tradition, involving a close reading of foundational texts by Immanuel Kant, Georg Hegel and their contemporaries in the early 19th century.
-It will also consider the work of subsequent authors, such as Walter Benjamin, Theodor Adorno and Mikhail Bakhtin, as well as recent and contemporary theorists and philosophers such as Paul Virilio, Jean-François Lyotard, Boris Groys, Niklas Luhmann, Brian Tschumi, Gilles Deleuze, Julia Kristeva and Luce Irigaray.
+This module considers subjects such as art and the nature of aesthetic experience; beauty, ugliness and the sublime; symbolism and allegory; the aesthetics of modernism.
+At its core is an introduction to the German aesthetic tradition, involving a close reading of foundational texts by Immanuel Kant, Georg Hegel and their contemporaries in the early 19th century, notably Arthur Schopenhauer.
+It will also consider the work of subsequent authors, such as Friedrich Nietzsche, Walter Benjamin, Martin Heidegger, Ernst Bloch and Theodor Adorno.
 Attention will be paid not only to the conceptual arguments put forward by the thinkers in question, but also to the ways in which their theoretical tenets have underpinned the interpretation and criticism of works of art, music and literature.

 Assessment: Two 2,000-word essays